Thumbnail Image

 Between Wednesday 29 April 2026 and Friday 3 July 2026

 Book your class into one of our free exclusive online programs at the Australian Space Discovery Centre.
 Home-school groups, TAFE, and university groups can also book here!
 Minimum of 15 students required.
 Choose your preferred 45-minute online session type from the following: 1.
 Space Fact or Fiction (year levels 3 - 12) - includes a short presentation + Q&A 2.
 Operation: Goldilocks (year levels 5 - 8) - includes a presentation, a tour using NASA Eyes software, and teacher-led activity in-class.
 Resources for the activity will be provided to you in the booking confirmation email.
 3. Space Garden 4 Schools (year levels 6 - 10) - includes a ‘mission briefing’ presentation, followed by teacher-led activity in-class.
 Resources for the activity will be provided to you.
-4. Ask a Space Communicator [15 MINUTES] (year levels 6 - 10) - includes a space Q&A with our facilitators.
-Log in anytime within the first 30 minutes of the session and let us know if you have any specific questions in the comments field in advance.
+4. Ask a Space Communicator (year levels 6 - 10) - includes a space Q&A with our facilitators.
+Designed to accommodate differing classroom times, you can log in anytime within the 45-minute session window.
+Let us know if you have any specific questions in the comments field in advance.
 We ask that teachers be prepared to help facilitate selecting questions to ask our Space Communicator.
 Please book using the lead teacher contact details.
 Bookings are by group, so only one ticket is required.

 Thumbnail Image